ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 Here's some data that shows the ideal word count:
 ![](/starting-a-blog/shares-data.png)

-As you can see srticles in the >1000 words range get much more shares than shorter content.
-The 3000 words mark looks like the best equilibrium point for (word count)/(shares)
+As you can see articles in the >1000 words range get much more shares than shorter content.
+Over the 3000 words mark looks like the reward for (word count)/(shares) starts to decrease, but there are no strict rules, do how you see fit.

-Longer content clearly correlates to more organic traffic too:
+What you can't ignore is that longer content clearly correlates to more organic traffic:

 ![](/starting-a-blog/hubspot.png)